What happens if your mother never throws your comics books away?

 Where do you answer questions about comic book circulation history?

 Over at Comichron.
-I may not have the answers, but often someone on the boards does.
+I may not have the answers, but often someone reading the site does.

 Are you the same John J. Miller who wrote the Wild Cards novels?

 Nope — nor am I the John J. Miller who writes for National Review.
 Sure are a lot of us out there!

 Did you go to high school with The Nerdist?

 This one's true.
 Chris Hardwick was a freshman at my Memphis high school when I was a senior; he was my assigned underclassman to torture during Freshman Initiation Week.
 (I hated hazings so I cut him loose after a day.)
 It was easy to tell he would be a talented humorist.